Research Agenda

 Study 5: Accessibility of Mental Health Services: Identifying and Measuring Organizational Factors Associated with Reducing Mental Health Disparities

-The overall purposes of this study are to (1) identify and; (2) describe measurable systemic organizational factors associated with increased accessibility for ethnically/racially diverse children with serious emotional/behavioral disorders and their families to an array of quality mental health services/supports; and (3) develop a cultural competence organizational assessment protocol, based on information collected from the field, existing research literature, opinions of experts, and published cultural competence standards and measures.
+The overall purposes of this study were to (1) identify and; (2) describe measurable systemic organizational factors associated with increased accessibility for ethnically/racially diverse children with serious emotional/behavioral disorders and their families to an array of quality mental health services/supports; and (3) develop a cultural competence organizational assessment protocol, based on information collected from the field, existing research literature, opinions of experts, and published cultural competence standards and measures.

 • Are there observable and measurable field-based organizational practices within systems of care that are associated with improved access and utilization of mental health services by ethnically/racially diverse children with serious emotional disturbances and their families?